lsst-it/ittn-020/service.rst

 Minimal connection at the summit with link to the base.
 Wired and Wireless are available.

-Requires verification of the AURA DWDM at Casete Pachion with NOIRLab
+Requires verification of the AURA DWDM at Caseta Pachon with NOIRLab

 :Summit: 2 FTE
 :Base: 1 FTE